 Journalism – Stage 3 (60 credits):

-You will complete a supervised dissertation on a topic of your choice.
-As the culmination of the course, it will build on all the skills and knowledge that you have gained up to this point.
+You will complete a supervised dissertation on a topic of your choice, or you will complete a practical project which can be either a series of articles, a magazine, a newspaper or a website.
+As the culmination of the course, it will build on all the skills and knowledge that you have gained in the previous stages.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.